LingkKang/CMU15-445_fa22/history_hw/fa21_hw1_SQL/README.md

 ## Q4

 Use `CAST` function to convert datatype into `REAL` number.
 Otherwise, SQLite do integer division for two integers by default.

+## Q5

+Difficult to understand the last column.